BlockchainsHub/Testnet/Artela Network/Guide_EN.md

 # Artela Network Node Guide
-This document provides an introduction to joining the Artela Testnet as a full node.
+This document provides an introduction to joining the Artela Testnet.

 ## Hardware recommended requirements:
 It is recommended to use **ubuntu** operating system.